serverless/serverless/docs/providers/aws/guide/credentials.md

 The Serverless Framework needs access to your cloud provider's account so that it can create and manage resources on your behalf.

-This guide is for the Amazon Web Services (AWS) provider, so we'll step through the process of setting up credential for AWS and using them with Serverless.
+This guide is for the Amazon Web Services (AWS) provider, so we'll step through the process of setting up credentials for AWS and using them with Serverless.

 [Watch the video on setting up credentials](https://www.youtube.com/watch?v=HSd9uYj2LJA)